List of M*A*S*H characters: Lt. Ginger Bayliss

 Lt.
+Peggy Bigelow

+Lt.
+Peggy Bigelow was played by Enid Kent, appearing in seasons five through seven, then returning for two episodes (including the finale) for season eleven.
+She first appears in the fifth-season episode "Out of Sight, Out of Mind."
+In the season six episode "In Love and War", Bigelow gives her first name as "Peggy".
+In another season six episode, "Images", Bigelow mentions that she used to be an E.R. nurse in Chicago.
+However, Bigelow is not originally from Chicago, as she mentions that she is from Beaver Falls, Pennsylvania in the season seven episode "Hot Lips is Back in Town".
+In many episodes, for instance the season seven episode "They Call the Wind Korea", Bigelow is shown to have a flirtatious relationship with Hawkeye.

+Bigelow is absent in seasons 8–10, but returns in the season eleven episode "Who Knew?".
+She also appears in "Goodbye, Farewell and Amen", where the various characters talk about what they will do now that the war is over.
+Bigelow instead mentions that she had been a nurse at the tail-end of World War Two.
+Between that, and her service in Korea, Bigelow indicates that she suffers from burnout.
+Her post-war plans and life are left unsaid in the episode.

+Lt.
 Dish

 1st Lieutenant Maria "Dish" Schneider was played by Jo Ann Pflug in the film and (as Lt.
 Maggie Dish) by Karen Philipp in the series.
 She was a nurse at the 4077th MASH during the Korean War.

 Dish's role in the finished film was limited, as a large portion of her role did not make the final cut.
 The same thing happened to the character in the television series.
 After being prominently featured as Hawkeye's love interest in the pilot, she appeared in only one further episode (Episode 1/11) before leaving the show entirely.
 However, she continued to be featured in the opening credit montage sequence (wherein the MASH staff runs toward approaching helicopters) for most of the show's run.

 Lt.
 Nancy Griffin

 Nurse Griffin was played by Lynnette Mettey and appeared in three episodes during the first season as one of Hawkeye's romantic partners.
 She also appeared in three other episodes portraying other characters.